grrrrletmetakeoranger/Gunslinga/README.md

 ### visuals ###
 (I've recently learned how to make good-ish dynamic backgrounds so I am going to pass the knowledge onto you and make something that will resemble the music video :troll:)

-At beat 68 (my brandmy bradmybrand) we the slider is we could put like a zoom effect or something like that
+At beat 68 (my brandmy bradmybrand) we the slider is we could put like a zoom effect or something like that, or maybe "stop" the song, so the notes stops moving visually but they are actually keep moving

 ### mods ###
 duh (I have a good idea of what to do and now the thing would be actually making the ideas)